lavignes/pengap/README.md

 ## API
 PenGap exposes an object called `pengap` inside JavaScript.
-The API is so similar to MacGap, one can really just rename the pengap object in pengap.js to macgap, and their previously made macgap app is magially cross-platform.
+The API is so similar to MacGap, one can really just rename the pengap object in pengap.js to macgap, and their previously made macgap app is magically cross-platform.

 App: